dave-08/KukaWeldParser/README.md

 **Success:**

 Voilà!
-If everything is right, you'll have your output files ready in the specified output folder.
+If everything is right, you'll have your output files ready in the specified target folder.